SurfaceJS/surface/packages/dependency-injection/readme.md

 ```

 ## Hierarchy

 When the container is nested.
 The dependency will be resolved from bottom up.
-Following the container instance resgistration type.
+Following the container instance registration type.

 Disposing a child container does not affect the parent and vice versa.